-Not all defects and problems can be detected by the scan.
-The list below lists the chances of problems being detected by the scan.
+Not all structural anomalies can be detected by the scan.
+The list below lists the chances of detection by the scan.

-Major limb abnormalities – Shortened or abnormally formed bones – 90%
+- Major limb anomalies – Shortened or abnormally formed bones – 90%

-Fetal echocardiography is the assessment of babies’ hearts before they are born.
-Most children have a normal heart; therefore, most heart scans prior to birth show no obvious abnormalities.
+- Fetal echocardiography is the assessment of babies’ hearts before they are born.
+Most children have a normal heart; therefore, most heart scans prior to birth show no obvious anomalies.

-Minor abnormalities may also be detected, but aren’t always picked up by scans as minor defects rarely disturb the way the heart works.
-Treatment is usually unnecessary for minor abnormalities.
+Minor anomalies may also be detected, but aren’t always picked up by scans as minor defects rarely disturb the way the heart works.
+Treatment is usually unnecessary for minor anomalies.
 These defects happen infrequently and are usually easily dealt with, but cannot be predicted by fetal echocardiography.

-For the minority of babies that show an obvious abnormality, the nature of the defect and available management options will be discussed with the parents and follow up organised as appropriate.
+For the minority of babies that show an obvious anomaly, the nature of the defect and available management options will be discussed with the parents and follow up organised as appropriate.

 Fetal echocardiography is usually carried out between 20-23 weeks of gestation and a single scan is generally adequate to assess the fetal heart.
 However, in some situations the fetal heart can be assessed as early as 13-14 weeks of gestation and provide a lot of information.
 In these cases, a second fetal echo is scheduled later on in pregnancy.

-Chromosomal abnormalities, such as Down’s Syndrome (Trisomy 21), are a major cause of disability and occur in around one in every 1000 deliveries.
+Chromosomal imbalances abnormalities, such as Down’s Syndrome (Trisomy 21) occur in around one in every 1000 deliveries.
 Irrespective of what your decision would be to carry on or to terminate an affected pregnancy, you may wish to know about this before birth.

-No woman is at 0% risk.
-The risk increases with maternal age but the vast majority of babies affected are born to younger women.
+No woman is at 0% chance of carrying a baby with Down’s syndrome.
+The chance increases with maternal age but the vast majority of babies affected are born to younger women.

-Several non-invasive techniques have proven useful to define the risk of chromosomal abnormality during pregnancy:
+Several non-invasive techniques have proven useful to define the chance of chromosomal imbalances during pregnancy: